 Will solar panels survive a nuclear EMP (and dear God, why do we have to think about this?)

-With what sometimes seems like daily news headlines about the unstable leaders of rogue nations threatening nuclear attacks, people are understandably worried that civilization might end soon.
-Some other people have opined that civilization hasn’t felt very civilized lately, and maybe it might be time for it to either improve drastically or get the ending over with, already.
+While that particular bit of saber rattling seems to have come to an end, many people are understandably still worried that civilization might end soon.
+Some have opined that civilization hasn’t felt very civilized lately, and maybe it might be time for it to either improve drastically or get the ending over with, already.

 Whatever your take on our impending doom, fear of the indirect effects of a nuclear attack has led more than one of our readers to ask whether and how solar panels might survive.
 Good question!